TypingWithBeako/TypingWithBeako/README.md

 ## 🤔 Who am I?

 Just someone who enjoys building things!
-I'm currently exploring different programming languages and technologies whenever something interesting catches my eye.
+I learn technologies with purpose - choosing each new tool based on what will best bring my project visions to life.
 No loyalty to any specific language - we're all just telling computers what to do, right?

 ## 🚀 What have I been up to?